 115.283 (c): Medical and mental health services are provided by referral to community providers.
-Resident victims are offered ongoing medical treatment at the DHR Hosptial and mental health services at Mujeres Unidas or the Valley Psychological Center.
+Resident victims are offered ongoing medical treatment at the Memorial Central Hospital and mental health services at TESSA.
+Additional services are available by referral to Recovery Unlimited or Diversus.
 The Resident Referral Verification form is used to document the offer for mental health services.
 The resident victim has an option of accepting or declining these services.

 115.283 (d): Female victims of sexually abusive vaginal penetration are offered pregnancy tests.
+In conversation with the Clinical Manager of the Forensic Nurse Examiner Team at the Memorial Central Emergency Department, pregnancy tests are performed on all female victims of childbearing age.

-115.283 (e): If pregnancy results shall receive timely and comprehensive information about access to all lawful pregnancy-related medical services and given a prescription for contraception prophylaxis.
+115.283 (e): If pregnancy results, the victim shall receive timely and comprehensive information about access to all lawful pregnancy-related medical services and given a prescription for contraception prophylaxis.
+This practice was confirmed in conversation with the Clinical Manager of the Forensic Nurse Examiner Team at the Memorial Central Emergency Department.